eleda77/eleda77.github.io/docs/vocab_list.md

 **exaptation** - a trait, feature, or structure that has been coopted for use unrelated to its origin

+**excise** - a tax levied on certain goods and commodities produced or sold within a country and on licenses granted for certain activities

 **excrescence** - something that bulges out or is protuberant or projects from its surroundings

 **exiguous** - very small in size or amount

+**exogamous** - the custom of marrying outside a community, clan, or tribe

 **exogenous** - relating to or developing from external factors; relating to an external group or society